Yulin-W/incremental-ai/README.md

 ## 📜 Intellectual Property & Fair Use

 All historical milestones, paper references, and scientific concepts in this educational project are presented for academic, pedagogical, and nominative fair-use purposes.
 All UI components, styling, and graphics are original open-source assets.

----

-## 📄 License
-MIT License.
-Open for educational and non-commercial learning.